cicboy80/TRAVEL_ITINERARY_PLANNER/README.md

 short_description: AI-powered travel itinerary planner
 ---

-# Travel Itinerary Planner 🧭✨
+# Travel Itinerary Planner

-An interactive **Gradio** app that generates a day-by-day travel itinerary based on your destination, dates, preferences, and transport mode.
-It combines structured routing + POI retrieval with LLM-assisted planning to produce a clear, usable plan.
+An AI-powered travel planning system that generates multi-day itineraries by combining real-world POI retrieval, deterministic routing, and constrained LLM-assisted planning.

-> ⚠️ Educational project only — use at your own discretion.
+⚠️ Educational and experimental project — outputs should be reviewed before real-world use.

 ## What it does
-- **Builds a multi-day itinerary** from start/end dates
+- **Builds a multi-day itinerary** from user-specified dates and destination
-- **Finds relevant places (POIs)** based on your preferences
+- **Retrieves relevant places (POIs)** using Google Maps based on preferences
-- **Plans routes between stops** (e.g., walking/transit/driving)
+- **Applies deterministic routing** (e.g., walking/transit/driving) between stops
-- **Considers weather** to improve day planning (when enabled)
+- **Incorporates weather data** to adjust daily planning (when enabled)
-- **Ranks options semantically** to match your interests
+- **Semantically ranks** options to match user interests
-- **Outputs a structured itinerary** you can copy or adapt
+- **Outputs a clean, structured itinerary** suitable for reuse or export

 ## Project structure
 ```text